huonw/huonw.github.io/_posts/2015-08-20-simd-in-rust.md

 - games/things that do a lot of 3D graphics manipulation
 - numerical software (data processing (big or not), simulations etc.)

-Improved SIMD support will enable high performance Rust code: if you want to exploit the hardware to its limit, you need to care about SIMD.
+Improved support for explicit SIMD enables Rust to reliably push hardware to its limit in these areas, and more.

 ## Common vs. Platform-specific

-SIMD is entwined with the CPU it is running on, but still there's a common core of operations that is widely supported by most architectures with SIMD operations.
-On top of that foundation, there is a variety of useful instructions that aren't found everywhere.
+There's a common core of operations that is widely supported, however, there is a variety of useful instructions that aren't found everywhere.
 My `simd` crate tries to provide a consistent API for the cross-platform functionality, and then opt-ins for platform specific things.
-The cross-platform API is based on the
-[work on SIMD in JavaScript][simd.js]: they've abstracted out a basic set of operations that generally work efficiently, or are extremely useful, everywhere.
+The cross-platform API of `simd` is based on [work on SIMD in JavaScript][simd.js]: they've already done the hard yards to abstract out a basic set of operations that generally work efficiently, or are extremely useful, everywhere.
 It definitely doesn't cover everything, but it does go a long way.

-When that isn't enough, there's glob imports.
 A limited-but-increasing amount of the platform-specific functionality is exposed via submodules of the `simd` crate, allowing one to opt-in to non-portability in a manner similar to [`std::os`][std_os].
 For example, the SSSE3 instruction `pshufb` is exposed as the `shuffle_bytes` method on traits in `simd::x86::ssse3`: